-/s/ Michael F. Brigham Michael F. Brigham, Secretary April 28, 2022 As part of the Company's ongoing precautions regarding the COVID-19 pandemic and for the health and safety of its stockholders and employees, the Annual Meeting will be conducted remotely via a live audio webcast as well as a telephone conference call at the date and time listed above.
+/s/ Michael F. Brigham Michael F. Brigham, Secretary April 28, 2023

+The Annual Meeting will be conducted remotely via a live audio webcast as well as a telephone conference call at the date and time listed above.
 Details on how stockholders can participate in the Annual Meeting will be available at www.immucell.com, including information on how stockholders entitled to vote at the Annual Meeting can vote their shares if they elect not to do so in advance of the Annual Meeting.
 If you do expect to vote at the Annual Meeting, please contact our Voting Inspector in advance of the meeting at (207) 878-2770 Ext.
 0 or via email at mail@immucell.com.